 As you can see, it’s true that Serbian is not a piece of cake (don’t get me started on deserts), but it’s tasty.
 And if you want to meet people, find out how to interact with locals, practice the language and learn how to make a typical Serbian dish, you my friend, are in for a treat.

-Join us for our Serbian special Workshop on June 23 and have a taste of it all!
+Join us for our Serbian Language and Food Workshop and have a taste of it all!

 - Venue: Queen Victoria Education